 - This paper tests the ability of structural models of default to price corporate bonds in the cross-section.
 I find that the Black-Cox model can explain 45% of the cross-sectional variation in observed yield spreads.
 The unexplained variation cannot be attributed solely to non-credit components.
 Specifically, unexplained yield spreads are related to credit risk proxies such as recent equity volatility, ratings, and option expensiveness, suggesting that the model does not fully capture credit risk in the cross-section.

 Further suggesting that the Black-Cox model does not fully capture credit risk in the cross-section, I find that unexplained yield spreads are related to unexplained CDS spreads.
 Based on the relation of unexplained yield spreads with option expensiveness and recent equity volatility, I then calibrate a jump diffusion model and a stochastic volatility model, finding that the jump diffusion model weakly improves cross-sectional explanatory power while the stochastic volatility model does not.
 As the jump diffusion model relies on jump risk premia estimates from equity options, this suggests that the corporate bond and equity option markets price a common risk.
 However, much of the cross-sectional variation in yield spreads remains unexplained by structural models.

-- Excess Volatility of Corporate Bonds (with Jun Pan)
+- Comovement of Corporate Bonds and Equities (with Kewei Hou)